 So what did we work on?
 Here are some single-sentence examples:

-- Leading an internal behavioural change effort by aligning the implementation of a global plan with all stakeholder's interests
+- Leading an internal behavioral change effort by aligning the implementation of a global plan with all stakeholder’s interests

 - Creating psychological briefings for designers & copywriters that will be used as the foundation for multiple new brands in the electric mobility solution industry